-The name Iolite comes from the Greek "ion" meaning "violet flower" and has connections to Viking folklore.
+The name Iolite comes from the Greek "ion" meaning "violet flower" and has many connections to Viking folklore.
 It was said that iolite helped explorers navigate the sea, with its many shades displaying when ships would turn in a certain way.
-The gemstone is renowned for this pleochroism, where different colors can be seen from different directions.
+The gemstone is renowned for this pleochroism, where different colours can be seen from different directions.
 Due to their nature, iolite cannot be treated with heat and so you can be sure that every facet incurs a vibrancy and brilliance that is totally natural.
-When caring for your iolite jewelry, a little soapy water is all it needs to keep it looking beautifully bright.
+When caring for your iolite jewellery, a little soapy water is all it needs to keep it looking beautifully bright.